-Southern Californian pianist, Jason Stoll, has garnered many praises and awards for his performances throughout his career thus far.
-Concert highlights for the upcoming 2018-2019 season include solo recitals and chamber music throughout California and New York, and a performance of Rachmaninoff’s Piano Concerto No.2 with the Antelope Valley Symphony.
-Past concert highlights include a number of solo recitals throughout his native California, New York, Toronto and orchestral appearances with the Miami Music Festival Orchestra, the Westlake Village Symphony, the California State University, Northridge Symphony, the York Symphony Orchestra, and the Tehachapi Symphony Orchestra.
+Southern Californian pianist, Jason Stoll, enjoys a multifaceted career as concerto soloist, recitalist, chamber musician, educator, and collaborative artist.
+Concert highlights for the upcoming 2022-2023 season include concerto appearances with the Santa Monica Symphony, Westlake Village Symphony, Antelope Valley Symphony, multiple solo recitals, and chamber music across the United States.
+Past concert highlights include giving the U.S. premiere of Benjamin Britten’s Rondo Concertante for piano and strings, a number of solo recitals throughout his native California, New York, Toronto, Dublin, and orchestral appearances with the North Charleston Pops, Midland-Odessa Symphony, Victoria Symphony, Miami Music Festival Orchestra, the Westlake Village Symphony, the California State University, Northridge Symphony, the Antelope Valley Symphony, the York Symphony Orchestra, and the Tehachapi Symphony Orchestra.
 Mr. Stoll has also competed internationally and was named a Semi-finalist in the 2015 Dublin International Piano Competition and Finalist in the 2013 American Paderewski Piano Competition.

 Over the years, Mr. Stoll has had the privilege of participating in masterclasses working closely with many distinguished artists including Leon Fleisher, Emmanuel Ax, Stephen Hough, and Manahem Pressler.
-As a teacher himself, Mr. Stoll has served on the faculty of the Bronx Conservatory of Music for three years teaching private piano lessons.
+As a teacher himself, Mr. Stoll has served on the faculty of the Bronx Conservatory of Music for three years as a private piano instructor.

 Mr. Stoll holds degrees from California State University, Northridge, the Juilliard School, and the Glenn Gould School of the Royal Conservatory of Music in Toronto.
 His principal teachers included John Perry, David Louie, Jerome Lowenthal, Matti Raekallio, Dmitry Rachmanov, and John Roscigno.
 Additionally, Mr. Stoll has attended several prestigious summer music festivals including the Miami Music Festival, Pianofest in the Hamptons, Aspen Music Festival, and the Adamant Music School.

 Currently, Mr. Stoll is a piano instructor and lecturer at California State University, Northridge, and is also a freelance pianist, masterclass presenter and adjudicator throughout the Los Angeles area.
-Apart from pianistic activites, Mr. Stoll is a fan of the NBA, professional tennis, juggling, bowling, and ping-pong.
+Apart from pianistic activites, Mr. Stoll is a fan of the NBA, professional tennis, juggling, and loves to live stream on Twitch.